 The Canadian Association of Psoriasis Patients (CAPP) originally set out to renew the 2014 Psoriasis Report Card.
 However, after identifying several challenges with reproducing the data in the earlier report, the CAPP Board of Directors changed the focus of this report.
-The revised objective is to update the current status of access to care and treatment for psoriasis patients in Canada.
+The revised objective is to reset the stage in evaluating the status of access to care and treatment for psoriasis patients in Canada.